Patrick762/hassio-bluetti-bt/README.md

 [![Validate with hassfest](https://github.com/Patrick762/hassio-bluetti-bt/actions/workflows/hassfest_validation.yml/badge.svg)](https://github.com/Patrick762/hassio-bluetti-bt/actions/workflows/hassfest_validation.yml)
 [![HACS Action](https://github.com/Patrick762/hassio-bluetti-bt/actions/workflows/HACS.yml/badge.svg)](https://github.com/Patrick762/hassio-bluetti-bt/actions/workflows/HACS.yml)

-Bluetti Integration for Home Assistant
+Bluetti Integration for Home Assistant - KM

 ## Disclaimer
 This integration is provided without any warranty or support by Bluetti (unfortunately).
 I do not take responsibility for any problems it may cause in all cases.
 Use it at your own risk.